sillybytes/sillybytes/posts/whats_wrong_with_java.md

 discipline, that force you to annotate the types of everything, everywhere.
 But this is not the type discipline fault.

-In Java you declare, for instance, a vector of integers:
+In Java, you declare, for instance, a vector of integers:

 ```Java
 Vector<Integer> vector = new Vector<Integer>();